simonmichael/hledger/doc/ROADMAP.md

 - features: charts, investment

 **Mission:**
-- Make plain text accounting more usable and useful for all
+1. Make plain text accounting more usable and useful for all
-- Bring relief to people experiencing financial and technological stress
+2. Bring relief to people experiencing financial and financial technology stress
-- Help people and communities in all countries increase their financial mastery and freedom
+3. Help people and communities in all countries increase their financial mastery and freedom
-- Help grow a shared global culture of accountability and sustainability
+4. Help grow a shared global culture of accountability and sustainability
+5. Starting with this project and ourselves.
 <!-- see also: sponsor.md, faq.md -->

 ## 2020